CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 * paginatedCasesSamplesAliquots
 * biospecimenPerStudy

+First the _files_ endpoint is queried to get all file information, as well as linkages from files to aliquots, samples, and cases.
+This information is saved in a _files_ cache file.
+Next, all case and specimen information is extracted using the remaining queries.
+During the extraction of the case information, file_id information is joined to the associated cases and specimens.
+After all case information has been gathered and saved, the _files_ cache file info is read through, and information about relevant cases, aliquots, and samples are added.

+#### Creating _Files_ Cache File
-The first query used is filesMetadata.
-This query creates a cache file that contains a dictionary where the keys are sample or aliquot ids, and the values are lists of file ids associated with that sample or aliquot.
+The only query used is filesMetadata.
+This query creates a the _files_ cache file that contains all of the _files_ endpoint information, indcluding all information about files, and the ids of associated cases, samples, and aliquots.

+#### Extract All _Cases_ Information

 The next query – allPrograms – is used to get all the available Programs and Studies.
 The extraction code loops over all Programs and Studies and performs several queries for each PDC study.
-Most queries are from the cases endpoint and include paginatedCaseDemographicsPerStudy, paginatedCaseDiagnosesPerStudy, and paginatedCasesSamplesAliquots.
+Most queries are from the _cases_ endpoint and include paginatedCaseDemographicsPerStudy, paginatedCaseDiagnosesPerStudy, and paginatedCasesSamplesAliquots.
 They are used to gather the demographics, diagnoses, and specimen records for all cases within the study. biospecimenPerStudy is used solely to determine the taxon/species of the cases in the study.
-For each case and specimen in the study, file information is added from the cache file created by the filesMetadata query.
+For each case and specimen in the study, file information is added from the _files_ cache file created by the filesMetadata query.
 The result looks as follows for a single PDC case record after adding file information:

 ```